New: Republic of the Congo Holidays

 Katubya Community School

-We started the day by driving out to Simoonga, a town just outside Livingstone, with markedly less infrastructure than the city, but still a thriving area.
+We started the day by driving out to Simoonga, a town just outside Livingstone with markedly less infrastructure than the city, but still a thriving area.
 We passed through Simoonga and kept driving along dirt roads into the bush for almost an hour until we reached the latest school that Play it Forward has partnered with, Katubya Community School.

 In the context of Zambia, a community school is a non-government school that the local community has put together to ensure that their children (often including orphaned children in said community) are receiving education.
 The Zambian Government defined them as “community-based, owned and managed, learning institution[s] that meets the basic education needs for pupils, who for a number of reasons, cannot enter government schools.”
 These community schools exist all over Zambia in remote locations and are often comprised of the children of several surrounding villages and run entirely by volunteers.
-These community schools pre-existed European colonisation of Southern Africa (and the establishment of formalised education by missionaries) and were previously known as village schools.
+These community schools preexisted the European colonisation of Southern Africa (and the establishment of formalised education by missionaries) and were previously known as village schools.

-School building Katubya Community School Play it Forward Zambia
+School building Katubya Community School Play it Forward Zambia by Anna Campbell

 Katubya Community School building